Marketplace Development Services: Ultimate 2026 Guide

 A structured process ensures your project stays on track and on budget.

-1. Discovery Phase: This is the critical first step of defining the what and why.
-It involves market research, user interviews, and competitor analysis to validate the idea and outline the scope.
+1. Discovery Phase: The critical first step of defining the what and why.
+Market research, user interviews, and competitor analysis to validate the idea and outline the scope.
 Skipping this phase is a common cause of project failure.
-Agencies that prioritize this, like Bricks Tech, even offer a fully refundable first week to ensure perfect alignment before the heavy lifting begins.
-See Bricks Tech’s discovery and design process.
+Agencies that prioritize this, like Bricks Tech, offer a fully refundable first week to ensure perfect alignment before the heavy lifting begins.

 2. User Centric Design and Solution Design: With a clear scope, the focus shifts to designing the user experience.
-User centric design puts the needs of buyers and sellers at the forefront.
 This stage produces wireframes and high fidelity mockups that map out the user journey and visual interface.
+See the full discovery and design process.

 5. Deployment: The platform is launched on a live server, making it accessible to the public.